 Points from Chase’s Ultimate Rewards program, one of the most ubiquitous and valuable point currencies, can also be transferred to United at a 1:1 ratio.

 The United Credit Cards

-There are a number of United credit card which each offer a unique sign-up bonus as well as their own suite of benefits.
-Beyond the differences though, they all open up significantly more availability for point bookings and do away with fees such as baggage fees in varying degrees.
+There are several United credit cards that each offer a unique sign-up bonus and their own suite of benefits.
+Beyond the differences, though, they all open up significantly more availability for point bookings and do away with fees such as baggage fees in varying degrees.

 United Quest Card® – A BRAND NEW CARD

 100,000 bonus signup United points – earn 80,000 miles after spending $5,000 in the first 3 months, earn an additional 20,000 bonus miles after you spend another $5,000

 United Club membership – up to a $650 value per year

 4X miles on United purchases, 2 miles per $1 on other travel